 Another great example is Planterra, a Peruvian non-profit the Guardian recently wrote about, that works to create jobs and bolster the economy in rural Peru.
 Planterra’s approach is innovative in the sense that they created a women’s co-op, which allowed the workers to take on the ancient tradition of weaving – a local, yet long lost, craft.

-With the help of skilled travelers that sought to become involved with the local community they were visiting, local women were able to gain experience with trade and to revive weaving as a local and practiced craft.
+With the help of skilled travelers and locals that sought to become involved with the local community they were visiting, local women were able to gain experience with trade and to revive weaving as a local and practiced craft.
 The women from the community used their revived skills to create handmade clothes which, in turn, drew tourist attention and reinvigorated the local economy.